Oil falls 2per cent on possible return of Iranian supply

 Oil prices fell more than 2per cent and were on track for a third day of losses on Thursday after diplomats said progress was made toward a deal to lift sanctions on Iran, which could boost crude supply.

-NEW YORK: Oil prices fell more than 2per cent and were on track for a third day of losses on Thursday after diplomats said progress was made toward a deal to lift sanctions on Iran, which could boost crude supply.
+NEW YORK: Oil prices fell more than 2per cent on Thursday, marking a third day of losses, after diplomats said progress was made toward a deal to lift U.S. sanctions on Iran, which could boost crude supply.

 Iranian President Hassan Rouhani said in a televised speech that sanctions on oil, shipping, petrochemicals, insurance and the central bank had been dealt with in the talks.